willcassella/party-saver/README.md

 ## Features
 - Allows using the continuous encoders to emulate rotary potentiometer encoders.
+- Allows using the continous encoders to emulate distinct buttons for clockwise/counter-clockwise motion.
 - Allows multiplexing the rotary potentiometers for FX controls, and using switches for channel-masking.
 - Allows multiplexing (and inverting) the fourth linear fader as a tempo fader, with deck-switching and soft pickup.